Corporate Governance

 • Status of initiatives to prevent occupational accidents

-• Report on status of response to business risks including COVID-19 and cybersecurity
+• Status of response to business risks

 • Status of quality initiatives